tonywu7/dskyrimmods/README.md

 targeting your **Illusion** magic, such as dual casting and Fortify Illusion potions, _at the time you cast this spell:_

-- For example, with the "Illusion Dual Casting" perk in the skill tree, dual-casting this spell will spawn an object 22 times per second instead of 10 times, stacking with other modifiers.
+- For example, with the "Illusion Dual Casting" perk in the skill tree, dual-casting this spell will spawn an object 22 times per second instead of 10 times.
-- This is compatible with any other mods that modify the magic system, such as the Ordinator.
+- This is compatible with other mods that modify the magic system, such as the Ordinator.

 ### Icarus' Curses